DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 * The weapon becomes a +1 magical weapon of its kind, and has 3 charges.
 It regains all expended charges at dawn.
 * The weapon’s wielder can use 1 charge as a bonus action to imbue the weapon with silver flames for the next 1 minute.
 While the flames remain, each of the creature’s attacks deals an additional 1d4 cold damage.
 In addition, if the weapon’s wielder rolls a critical hit while the flames remain, the target must succeed on a DC 20 Constitution saving throw or be paralyzed until the start of the wielder’s next turn.
 * The weapon’s wielder can use 2 charges as a bonus action to cast the *beacon of hope* spell.
-* The weapon’s wielder can use 3 charges as a bonus action to create a blast of silver flame, which takes the shape of a 15-foot cone for a melee weapon and a 30-foot line for a ranged weapon.
+* The weapon’s wielder can use 3 charges as an action to create a blast of silver flame, which takes the shape of a 15-foot cone for a melee weapon and a 30-foot line for a ranged weapon.
 Each hostile creature in that area must make a DC 20 Constitution saving throw, taking 58 (13d8) cold damage on a failed save, or half as much damage on a successful one.
-Once this feature is used, the weapon doesn’t regain charges for the next three days.
+Once this feature is used, it is not renewed until the anniversary of the lighting of the beacon, and the weapon doesn’t regain charges for the next three days.

 Once Argynvost has blessed a player’s weapon, he notes that they have “a long and difficult path ahead of them," and asks if they truly understand the evil they now face.
 “You will face trials unbeknownst to most mortals," he rumbles, “and endure things that should never be endured.
 Are you prepared to do so?"